NewYorkCityCouncil/NYCHA_Vacancy_Scrape/README.md

 ***

 #### Data Sources
-The data used was scrapped from ['New York City Housing Authority - NYCHA Metrics'](https://eapps.nycha.info/NychaMetrics/Charts/PublicHousingChartsTabs/?section=public_housing&tab=tab_vacancies#tab_vacancies) using Python and Selenium.
+The data used was scraped from ['New York City Housing Authority - NYCHA Metrics'](https://eapps.nycha.info/NychaMetrics/Charts/PublicHousingChartsTabs/?section=public_housing&tab=tab_vacancies#tab_vacancies) using Python and Selenium.
 The code can be found at ['code/NYCHA_selenium.py'](https://github.com/NewYorkCityCouncil/NYCHA_Vacancy_Scrape/blob/main/code/NYCHA_selenium.py_) and the csv file from the scrape can be found at ['data/output/all_dev_data.csv'](https://github.com/NewYorkCityCouncil/NYCHA_Vacancy_Scrape/blob/main/data/output/all_dev_data.csv).

 #### Methodology